-When campus is open, some students find it helpful to rent a locker.
+Some students find it helpful to rent a locker.
 You can select which building your locker is located in.
 Rental periods last for a year and payment is made by credit card.

 Before the start of the semester, start checking out which books are required for your upcoming courses.
 Professors may have already made the course outline, which includes book lists, available on Moodle.

-If you plan to take public transportation in Montreal, you may want to buy a monthly Opus card.
+If you plan to take public transportation in Montreal, you may want to buy a monthly OPUS card.
 To get a reduced student rate, you must have a Quebec home address saved in your Student Centre and be registered full-time for the current term.

 Parking permits are available for students on the Loyola Campus and hourly parking is available first-come first-served in several locations at the SGW Campus.